openid/fapi/fapi-2_0-security-profile.md

 been through a detailed security analysis.

 **NOTE**: DPoP already suggests that JWTs are accepted in the reasonably near future (on the order of seconds or minutes).
-This specification goes further by placing a hard lower bound of 10 seconds in order to promote interopability.
+This specification goes further by placing a hard lower bound of 10 seconds in order to promote interoperability.

 #### Authorization Endpoint Flows